syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-combo-box-in-the-new-PDF-document).

-Load an existing PDF document using [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class, to add the combo box using [PdfComboBoxField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfComboBoxField.html) class.
-The following code snippet explain this.
+Please refer the below code snippet for adding the combo box in existing PDF document.

 {% tabs %}